Super Breakout: Reception

-In 1995, Flux magazine ranked Super Breakout 93rd on their "Top 100 Video Games."
+In 1995, Flux magazine ranked Super Breakout 93rd on their list of the "Top 100 Video Games".

 Legacy

-For Kid Stuff Records, John Braden recorded a 7-in 331/3 RPM record telling the story of Super Breakout.
+In 1982, John Braden recorded a 7-in 331/3 RPM record for Kid Stuff Records, telling the story of Super Breakout.
 This science fiction story dealt with NASA astronaut Captain John Stewart Chang returning from a routine mission transporting titanium ore from Io to space station New California.
 He encounters a rainbow barrier, presumably a force of nature, that seems to have no end on either side.
 He has three lobbing missiles of white light that he can bounce off the hull of his shuttle, and they prove able to break through the layers of the force field.
 With his life support systems failing, what follows is a test of endurance turned game as he strives to break through the barrier in space.

 Glu Mobile released a licensed cellular phone version.
 In 2008, Atari released the game for the iPhone and iPod Touch via Apple's App Store.